zilexa/Homeserver/maintenance/README.md

 # Every 6hrs between 10.00-23.00 do additonal snapraid-btrfs runs
 0 10-23/6 * * * snapraid-btrfs sync | gawk '{ print strftime("[%Y-%m-%d %H:%M:%S]"), $0 }' >> $HOME/docker/HOST/logs/snapraid-btrfs.log 2>&1
 ```
---> To modify the schedule, this cron schedule calculator helps: https://crontab.guru/
---> Notice the first part sets the schedule, second part is the actual task, what follows is mumbo jumbo to get nice timestamps, and store the output of the tasks in in logs.
---> keep snapraid-btrfs in there and move on to the Backup system below.

 # 2. Disk Protection & File Backup